abayomiabiodun/Handwritten-Recognition-Using-MNIST/README.md

 # Handwritten-Recognition-Using-MNIST
-#This project is all about the hand recognition of digit
+## This project is all about the hand recognition of digit using keras
+##